C-3TO: Continuous 3D Trajectory Optimization on Neural Euclidean Signed Distance Fields: Framework overview

 Subsequently, resulting samples are used to train the desired chosen neural representation of the drone's surroundings.
 We use a Sinusoidal Representation Neural Network (SIREN) \cite{sitzmann2020implicitneuralrepresentationsperiodic}.
 It is a fully-connected neural network with 4 hidden layers of 256 neurons each.
 Its name refers to the use of sinusoidal activation layers.
 We have chosen this configuration, as it has been shown to offer better results than other approaches, such as the one proposed in \cite{Ortiz:etal:iSDF2022}, specifically for spatial representation \cite{vasilopoulos_hiosdf_2024}.
 However, the second subsystem of the framework is prepared to work with any other network structure that the user inputs, as explained below.

-Tuning the network training parameters is not a trivial task.
-In \cite{gil2025} it is shown that to allow the original proposed HIO-SDF network to be suitable for path planning, global samples had to be significantly increased.
+Tuning the network training parameters is not trivial.
+In \cite{gil2025} it is shown that to allow the original HIO-SDF network to be suitable for path planning, global samples had to be significantly increased.
 This reduces network noise in the free-space, which is especially important for gradient calculation.